hypermine-bc/labs/content/posts/intro-to-biometric.md

 ![s](/images/intro-to-biometric/bozorth-algo.png)

 First minutiae tables are constructed for both probe and gallery fingerprint as shown in fig below.
-In the table `X`,`Y` represents the  coordinates of each minutiae,  `T` represents orientation  and  D represents  the  minutiae  quality.
-These  tables  containing  all minutiae parameters   are then passed to the minutiae matcher for generating the scores. `S(P1,P2)`  represents  scores  obtained  from  genuine  matach  where `P1` and `P2` are the fingerprints from same person. `S(G1, G2)` represents scores obtained from imposter  matach  where `G1` and `G2` are  the fingerprints  from different  persons.
+In the table `X`,`Y` represents the  coordinates of each minutiae,  `T` represents orientation`Θ` and  `D` represents  the  minutiae  quality.
+These  tables  containing  all minutiae parameters   are then passed to the minutiae matcher for generating the scores. `S(P1,P2)`  represents  scores  obtained  from  *genuine  match*  where `P1` and `P2` are the fingerprints from same person. `S(G1, G2)` represents scores obtained from *imposter  match*  where `G1` and `G2` are  the fingerprints  from different  persons.
 As larger the matching score, the fingerprints are more likely from the same person.

 ## Conclusion